Bookmark Print Page

 Health Office

-Health services are available to student and staff from 7:30 a.m. until 3:30 p.m.
-In addition to direct care, nursing services include vision and hearing screening, health education and counseling, medical referrals and follow-up.
-Individual student health records, as well as any paperwork or documentation of a medical or health-related nature, are confidentially maintained in the school Health Office.
-Doctor's notes, PE excuses, and medication passes are also handled through the Health Office.
+The Health Office at Maine West High School is staffed by one certified school nurse, Ms. Khasho, and one registered nurse, Ms. Laakso.
+Our office is open Monday through Friday between 7:30 am and 3:30 pm.
+Direct care for chronic and acute illnesses and injuries is provided and appropriate referrals are made, if necessary.
+In addition, vision and hearing screening, blood pressure monitoring, health education and counseling are available.
+Student health records, as well as any paperwork or documentation of a medical or health-related nature are confidentially maintained in the Health Office.
+Doctor’s notes, PE excuses, elevator passes, and medication passes are handled through the Health Office.

 Suspected Communicable Disease